HFzzzzzzz/ACMGA/README.md

 - [maf-convert](https://gitlab.com/mcfrith/last/-/blob/main/bin/maf-convert)

 Using this approach, slight modifications to some of the paths within `command.sh` are necessary, give the software executable permissions, and add the path of the executable program to the `PATH`.
-### Using the Docker image:
-ACMGA currently relies on Snakemake (>6.0.0), Docker, and Singularity.
-Please make sure these dependencies are installed before running ACMGA.
-We recommend using this approach.

 # Testing the pipeline
 ## Building Environment using Docker